 Prior to law school Carol was employed as an ecosystem risk analyst and worked on projects throughout North America and in Europe, notably in Paris where she lived for two years assessing terrestrial ecological risks for a French multinational.

-Kori is a Colorado native who grew up at the base of the Rocky Mountains and has been living in Bend with her fiancé since 2014.
-After receiving a degree in Sociology and English from University of Colorado in Boulder, she began her career in the nonprofit sector working first as an AVID tutor in the Denver Public School system and volunteering for the Rape Assistance and Awareness Program, as well as Planned Parenthood, where she later worked for several years.
+Kori is a Colorado native who grew up at the base of the Rocky Mountains and has been living in Bend with her husband since 2014.
+She has a degree in Sociology and English from the University of Colorado and a Masters Degree in Nonprofit Management from Regis University.
+Her nonprofit volunteer and work experience has been focused around reproductive justice, early childhood development, animal welfare and environmental advocacy.

-Karen Lillebo is a retired research chemist formerly at Bend Research, Inc. located in Bend, Oregon.
+Karen is a retired research chemist formerly at Bend Research, Inc. located in Bend, Oregon.
 She has lived in Central Oregon since 1984, has been a member of Central Oregon LandWatch since 1986, and a board member for the past ten years.
-Ms. Lillebo is a longtime environmental advocate and a member of Oregon Wild and the Oregon Natural Desert Association.
+Karen is a longtime environmental advocate and a member of Oregon Wild and the Oregon Natural Desert Association.